sgoldenlab/simba/docs/third_party_annot.md

 ## IMPORTING NOLDUS OBSERVER ANNOTATIONS

 1. To import Noldus Observer annotations, begin by clicking the appropriate button.
-A file browser window will pop open, asking you to choose a folder that contains your Noldus OBserver annotation files in xls/xlsx format.
-For an example layout of **Noldus Observer** annotations that SimBA expects, click [HERE](https://github.com/sgoldenlab/simba/blob/master/misc/Observer_example_1.xlsx) or [HERE](https://github.com/sgoldenlab/simba/blob/master/misc/Observer_example_2.xlsx).
-If your files look (i) different from these files, and (ii) you are having trouble appending DeepEthogram annotations in SimBA, please reach out to us on [Gitter](https://gitter.im/SimBA-Resource/community) or open a [GitHub issue](https://github.com/sgoldenlab/simba) report.
+A file browser window will pop open, asking you to choose a folder that contains your Noldus Observer annotation files in xls/xlsx format.
+For an example layout of **Noldus Observer** annotations that SimBA expects, click [HERE](https://github.com/sgoldenlab/simba/blob/master/misc/Observer_example_1.xlsx) or [HERE](https://github.com/sgoldenlab/simba/blob/master/misc/Observer_example_2.xlsx) (thank you [Piotr-23](https://github.com/Piotr-23)).
+If your files look (i) different from these files, and (ii) you are having trouble appending Observer annotations in SimBA, please reach out to us on [Gitter](https://gitter.im/SimBA-Resource/community) or open a [GitHub issue](https://github.com/sgoldenlab/simba) report.
 The SimBA class performing the appending can be found [HERE](https://github.com/sgoldenlab/simba/blob/master/simba/observer_importer.py)

 2. Click `Select` for the folder that contains your annotation.
 You can follow the progress in the main SimBA terminal window.